Best Abjuration Wizard build - Ultimate Tank - Baldur's Gate 3 (BG3)

 Conclusion

-Thank you for reading the Abjuration Wizard build for Baldur's Gate 3.
+Thank you for reading the Abjuration Wizard build - Ultimate Tank for Baldur's Gate 3.
 This guide will help to make this Ice wizard effective in combat and cover all the needed mechanics for the build to work.

 Cheers!